wasanii/quiz-app/README.md

 php test_format.php
 ```

+The quiz contains 200 questions in total (40 questions for each of the last five
+years).
+Your progress is displayed as the number of correct answers out of this
+total along with the remaining question count.

 ## Progress storage

 Your current question index and the number of correct answers are stored in the